kristinca/FFR/README.md

 # Physics of Fission Reactors

-An attempt for numerically solving my Physics of Fission Reactors model analysis problems.
+Numerical solutions of my Physics of Fission Reactors model analysis problems.